 On any given day in the summer, you'll find kids building sand castles or flying kites, and adults playing volleyball or enjoying a relaxing day at the beach.
 Lifeguards patrol during the day in the summer.

-A beach permit can be purchased for $25; the new lot has electric-car charging stations.
+A beach permit can be purchased; the new lot has electric-car charging stations.
 The nearby Edward J. Warner Sr. Old Ponquogue Bridge Marine Park has a picnic area and boat launch facilities.

 11. Havens Beach, Sag Harbor